mohamedsaif/CognitivePipeline/README.md

 ## Overview

-A customer requested assistance in creating a processing pipeline for uploaded files leveraging mainly Azure Cognitive Services to attach rich attributes to that file.
+A customer requested assistance in creating a processing pipeline for uploaded files leveraging mainly [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) to attach rich attributes to that file.
+These data can be then used to search the data and/or plot rich visual interfaces.

 Solution requirements: